Black pro-life leaders pan Planned Parenthood's Sanger disavowal: 'Like changing the name of Auschwitz'

 “This is the work we must do.
 As we take steps to address this situation, we reaffirm our commitment to ending implicit bias and structural racism within our organization at all levels.
 We owe this to all Planned Parenthood staff and the people and communities we serve.”

 Bennett and Holloway indicated a more sinister impact, though, suggesting that PPFA branded itself as pro-Black while feeding them disinformation about their bodies.
 “You’re still dismembering children … lying to [Black women] about fetal development, saying it’s a clump of tissue, and not giving them the care that they need, then you’re doing exactly what Sanger wanted,” Bennett said.
-Marcia Lane McGee, a member of the board of New Wave Feminists, similarly suggested PPFA should “help to actually plan for parenthood instead of suppressing and terminating it.”
+Marcia Lane-McGee, a member of the board of New Wave Feminists, similarly suggested PPFA should “help to actually plan for parenthood instead of suppressing and terminating it.”

 Guttmacher has pushed back on the claim that abortion clinics targeted minority neighborhoods by publishing data showing that most abortion providers (6 in 10) have been located in majority-white neighborhoods.
 Meanwhile, the proportion of majority Black neighborhoods was much smaller (6 percent).